 Global Anti-Corruption Reporting, Training, and Risk Management

-As a large global enterprise operating in more than 30 countries and employing a multi-lingual workforce, there are inherent challenges that we face around corruption.
-As a result, we take a proactive stance, anticipating and addressing challenges before they become emergent.
-For instance, we continuously scope emerging FCPA risks in new markets, like Africa and the Middle East.
-In 2019, our European compliance team responded to the likelihood of Brexit by rolling out a new suite of policies, including a new anti-corruption policy that complies with the UK Bribery Act.
-We also work diligently to promote a culture of compliance across the enterprise and are continually raising awareness of risks related to corruption, specifically as it relates to Cigna’s lines of business and geographies.
-This is typified by the monthly anti-corruption and compliance section in our International Markets newsletter.
+As a large global enterprise operating in more than 30 countries and jurisdictions and employing a multilingual workforce, there are inherent challenges that we face around corruption.
+As a result, we take a proactive stance, anticipating and addressing challenges before they become emergent and monitor emerging FCPA risks in new markets, such as Africa and the Middle East.
+In 2020, our European compliance team responded to Brexit by rolling out a new suite of policies, including a new anti-corruption policy that complies with the U.K. Bribery Act.
+We also work diligently to promote a culture of compliance across the enterprise and raise awareness of risks related to corruption, specifically as they relate to Cigna’s lines of business and geographies.

 Integrity in Human Rights and Labor

 Cigna supports fundamental human rights for all.
 While national governments bear the primary responsibility for upholding human rights, we strive to protect human rights through our practices and policies and by complying with the laws of the countries in which we do business.
 Our commitment to human rights is guided by the laws of the U.S. governing human rights as well as the following international documents: